zetlen/module-tax-sample-data-venia/README.md

-Magento_TaxSampleDataVenia module consists of installation scripts to install tax rules and rates for the Venia sample data.
+## Magento_TaxSampleDataVenia
+Sample data for Magento PWA

+Add tax rates and rules for MI, CA and NY